RonIovine/pshell/README.md

 shell when the command is complete.
-This mode also provides the ability to setup softlink shortcuts to each internal command and to invoke those commands from the host's command line shell directly via the shortcut name  rather than the parent program name, in a manner similar [Busybox](https://busybox.net/about.html) functionality.
+This mode also provides the ability to setup softlink shortcuts to each internal command and to invoke those commands from the host's command line shell directly via the shortcut name  rather than the parent program name, in a manner similar to [Busybox](https://busybox.net/about.html) functionality.
 Note this is not available with the Python modules.

 This package also provides an optional integrated interactive dynamic trace filtering mechanism that